Photo credit: Tim O'Brien, MLA

 Entrance Scholarships: Each year the MLA program strives to provide entrance scholarships to students with strong academic performance.
 The value and quantity of this financial support changes from year to year.

-University Scholarships: The University of Guelph offers many resources to financially support graduate students.
+University Scholarships: The University of Guelph offers resources to financially support graduate students.
 Please refer to the Office of Graduate and Postdoctoral Studies website regarding Scholarships and Awards and Student Financial Services.

 Get to know the Master of Landscape Architecture program by watching the "7 Common Questions About Applying to the MLA Program Video".